TheLionCoder/rustic-csv-splitter/README.md

 This project is designed to split a large dataset into multiple smaller files based on a specified column value, for default the output CSV files use "|" delimiter.

+> [!NOTE]
-[!NOTE]: Missing values in the input-column will be filled with the "unknown" literal
+> Missing values in the input-column will be filled with the "unknown" literal

-## Instalation
+## Installation

 Clone the repository: